Costs of student accommodation – What to budget for?

 Which utility bills do students have to pay?

 It may come as an unwelcome surprise but the types of bills students receive aren’t too different from those of any other tenant.
 In fact, the only typical household bill that you’re free from as a student is Council Tax.

 Obviously, every rental property is different.
 As we’ve already said, some landlords even offer to foot the bill for some things like water, so it’s wise to double-check which utilities you have to pay ahead of moving in.

 You should typically make room in your budget for:

 Electricity and gas

 Don’t be afraid to shop around for the best deal through websites like uSwitch.
-It may be a rental property, but your landlord can’t stop you from switching suppliers.
+It may be a rental property, but you can easily switch suppliers.
 Look out for dual fuel tariffs which will allow you to pay for gas and electricity from the same supplier.
 Not only more convenient, a dual fuel tariff can actually save you money too.
 Bear in mind, your electricity and gas bills will be higher over winter when your central heating is on – so, make sure there’s extra room in your budget

 Top tip: On move-in day, take a picture of the gas and electricity meter so you’re not liable for any previous bills.
 It’s also a good idea to pay for your electricity and gas via direct debit, which could reduce the amount you pay and help you to build up your credit score.

-If you’re based in Canterbury, Fiber Broadband is available (yay!), with monthly costs starting from around £20.
+If you’re based in Canterbury, Fiber Broadband is available.
 If you live in a shared house, be wary of the length of your contract – try not to opt for anything longer than a year – and choose unlimited download options to spare those arguments over which housemate has been eating through the monthly allowance.